The letters to the seven churches share a similar structure. They each feature:

 These things says He who has the sharp two-edged sword:

 a.
 He who has the sharp two-edged sword: In Revelation 1:16, John observed of Jesus out of His mouth went a sharp two-edged sword.
-Now, Jesus “shows” this two-edged sword to the Christians in Pergamos.
+Now, Jesus "showed" this two-edged sword to the Christians in Pergamos.

 i.
 The description of the sword in Revelation 1:18 helps us to associate it with the mouth of Jesus.
 Jesus will confront this church with His word, and they will feel the sharp edges.

 b.
 Sharp two-edged sword: This reminds us of the passage in Hebrews 4:12: For the word of God is living and powerful, and sharper than any two-edged sword, piercing even to the division of soul and spirit, and of joints and marrow, and is a discerner of the thoughts and intents of the heart.
-Jesus will use this sharp two-edged sword to make some separation among the Christians in Pergamos.
+Jesus would use this sharp two-edged sword to make some separation among the Christians in Pergamos.

 3. (13) What Jesus knows about the church at Pergamos.

 "I know your works, and where you dwell, where Satan's throne is.
 And you hold fast to My name, and did not deny My faith even in the days in which Antipas was My faithful martyr, who was killed among you, where Satan dwells.